wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/security-in-m365/includes/3-threat-protection.md

 - rapidly detect malicious activity
 - effectively respond to and remediate threats across the digital estate

 That's why Microsoft has developed different services that specialize in protecting against various threat vectors such as endpoints, networks, email, and business critical data.
-These services integrate via the Microsoft Intelligent Security Graph.
-The Graph uses advanced analytics to link a massive amount of threat intelligence and security data to real-time threat protection in Microsoft 365.
+These services integrate via the Microsoft Graph.
+The Microsoft Graph uses advanced analytics to link a massive amount of threat intelligence and security data to real-time threat protection in Microsoft 365.

 ![Microsoft Threat Protection](../media/protection-services.png)